FirelyTeam/firely-docs/docs_simplifier/simplifierPersonalContent.rst

 * Do not publish these resources automatically
 * Publish these resources when their status is "Active" (examples will always be published)
 * Publish all of them

+Add Members
+"""""""""""
+The Members tab displays a list of all the members with rights to that project.
+In this section you can search for existing Simplifier members to add to your project by typing a user name in and clicking the Add button.
+To invite non-Simplifier members to your project click on the Invite to Project button at the top of the Project page.
+This allows you to invite new members using their email address.
+An invitation is then sent to the user requesting that they create a Simplifier account to enable them access to your project.

+Along the top of the members tab you will find a summary of User information for your project.
+The number of users, the max user allowed for this project (in accordance with the type of plan you have) and the number of invitations you have pending.

+Track Project Changes
+"""""""""""""""""""""
+On the Log tab you will find event tracking for your project.
+This log keeps a list of all changes made to resources within your project, along with the name of the person that made changes and the time the changes were made.

+At the top of the screen you will find the Atom feed button.
+This allows you to subscribe to stay informed about any changes being made within your projects.